-Over the reporting period, the NEB had three resources dedicated full-time to Access to Information and Privacy activities, two full-time employees dedicated part-time to Access to Information and Privacy activities (the delegated authority and the executive support advisor) and one consultant dedicated part-time to Access to Information and Privacy activities.
-Because the Board received only a single Privacy Request and almost 100 Access to Information requests, the bulk of the Board's resources are dedicated primarily to Access to Information.
+Over the reporting period, the NEB had three resources dedicated full-time to Access to Information and Privacy activities, two full-time employees dedicated part-time to Access to Information and Privacy activities (the delegated authority and the executive support advisor) and one consultant dedicated to the development of the NEB's Privacy Management Framework.
+Because the Board did not receive any Privacy Requests and almost 100 Access to Information requests, the bulk of the Board's resources are dedicated primarily to Access to Information.
 The resources associated with ATIP were reported on the statistical report for Access to Information and not duplicated on the statistical report for Privacy, in accordance with direction from the Treasury Board Secretariat.